Digibear-io/mush-format/README.md

     - `debug?: Boolean` An indicator for `#debug` meta-tag evaluation.
     - `input: string` The original text
     - `scratch?:` Random formatter storage object
-      - `current: string` The current edit of the combined code.
+      - `current: string` The current edit of the data code.
       - `[k: string]: any`
     - `headers?: Map<string, any>` Headers to include
     - `footers?: Map<string, any>` Footers to include